Embedding Network Autoregression for time series analysis and causal peer effect inference: Large Sample Results

 \end{theorem}

-Compared to Theorem \ref{thm-enar-clt-NT}, when the dimension of the latent space $K$ also grows, an additional $\sqrt{K}$ is required for the growth rate of $\pi_N$.
-The condition on the population eigen gap $\pi_N$ is that $\pi_N =\omega(\sqrt{TKN\rho_N})$ which improves upon the rate $\pi_N =\omega (K\sqrt{TN\rho_N})$ presented in the context of CNAR model in \cite{chen2023community} by a factor of $\sqrt{K}$ which is a meaningful difference when $K$ is large.
+The condition on the population eigen gap $s_K(\bP)=\Theta(N\rho_N)$ is that $N\rho_N =\omega\lrp{T+\log^4N}$, which improves upon the rate $s_K(\bP)=\omega\lrp{K\sqrt{TN\rho_N}}$, i.e., $N\rho_N=\omega\lrp{K^2T}$ presented in the context of CNAR model in \cite{chen2023community} by a factor of $K^2$ which is a meaningful difference when $K$ is large.
 Further, to consistently estimate the parameters, we only require $N = \omega(K^2)$ and $T =\omega(\log K)$.
 This can be compared to the required rates of $N =\omega (K^4)$ and $T =\omega (K^2\log K)$ in \cite{chen2023community}.
-Therefore consistent estimation in the CNAR model \cite{chen2023community} requires $O(K^2)$ times more sample size both in terms of $N$ and $T$.
+Hence, consistent estimation in the CNAR model \cite{chen2023community} requires $O(K^2)$ times more sample size both in terms of $N$ and $T$.
 Therefore, this represents a substantial relaxation of conditions.
-These reductions are largely due to ENAR model having $\bU$ entering the model in an additive form as opposed to a multiplicative form in the CNAR model, and consequently, requiring us to estimate fewer parameters attached to latent factors.
+These reductions are largely due to the ENAR model having $\bU$ entering the model in an additive form as opposed to a multiplicative form in the CNAR model, and consequently, requiring us to estimate fewer parameters attached to latent variables.